-Requirements for the submission of audits or reviews are based on the gross support and revenue of the organization for the fiscal year covered by the filing (Line 5B, Form PC ).
+Requirements for the submission of audits or reviews are based on the gross support and revenue of the organization for the fiscal year covered by the filing (Line 5B, ).

 The provisions of M.G.L. c.
 12, s.
 8F require organizations that have gross support and revenue of more than $200,000 in a fiscal year to submit financial statements audited or reviewed by an independent certified public accountant (CPA).
 Whether the financial statements must be audited or reviewed depends on whether the organization's gross support and revenue exceeded $500,000 in that year.

 If the organization has gross support and revenue that is more than $500,000 in the fiscal year, the financial statements must be prepared in accordance with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards for not-for-profit or governmental organizations.